-The group concluded that for the monitoring requirements for Article 22 of the Convention, information should be gathered on levels of mercury in air, biota and humans.
-Methods are available for all types of monitoring which are cost effective, practical, feasible and sustainable.
+The group concluded that for the monitoring requirements for Article 22 of the Convention, information should be gathered on levels of mercury in air, biota and humans are the possible collection.
+Methods are available for these threeall types of monitoring which are cost effective, practical, feasible and sustainable, depending on the situation and purposes.
 For air, it is recommended that a combination of air sampling (both active and passive) and wet deposition where feasible be undertaken.
 For human biomonitoring, hair or cord blood meet all criteria for inclusion in a global monitoring programme.
 For biota, the sampling methods may vary depending on the biome and objective, however sampling meeting all considerations is possible.
 It was noted that there was not currently global coverage of monitoring, however the draft plan includes recommendations on how to address the existing gaps.
 No significant barriers (such as lack of available technologies, a lack of analytical capacity, or a significant lack of expertise) to establishing global monitoring were identified during discussions: rather it was considered that there could be steady progress towards monitoring at a global level as additional programmes were established.